 I moved around a lot as a child – my father was in the military.
 I was the youngest of four children.
 We lived in England, Wales and – for a few very happy years in the 1960s – in Gibraltar, on the southern tip of Spain.
 When my father left the army we settled in Newcastle-upon-Tyne in the North East of England, living on two different council estates to the west of the city.
 I left home in 1976 to go to art college in Manchester.
 What an amazing time to be a music-loving art student.
 I was there for four years before heading off to London to seek my fortune as an illustrator.

-Although I designed theatre posters and building site screens and even provided artwork for the labels on cans of beans, I worked mainly for newspapers and magazines as an editorial illustrator, caricaturist and political cartoonist.
+Although I designed theatre posters and building site screens and even provided artwork for the labels on cans of beans, I worked mainly as an editorial illustrator, caricaturist and political cartoonist.
 I worked for most of the UK broadsheet newspapers and spent six years working as one of a team of cartoonists on The Economist.
-I wrote several strip cartoons – weekly for the Observer, the Independent on Sunday and the New Statesman, and daily for The Independent.
-I was the daily political cartoonist on the Independent for a short time at the end of the 90s.
+I was political cartoonist on the Independent for a short time in the 1990s

-I now live, write, draw and paint in Cambridge.
+I now live, write, draw and paint in Cambridge in the UK.